Teaching kids about the needs of others is very important.

-The Legacy Senior Communities Willow Bend (Plano) – Family volunteering is available for activities like BINGO, crafts, companionship for seniors, popcorn parties, short stories, socials, games and more.
-Contact Rivae Campo for more information.
+The Legacy Senior Communities – Family volunteering opportunities for kids are available for activities like BINGO, crafts, companionship for seniors, popcorn parties, short stories, socials, games and more.

 They are opening the first facility in Collin County that will serve meals to those in need on a daily basis.
 The kitchen runs like any other restaurant, however, the majority of the staff will be volunteers.

 Saving Wildlife Weekends!
 The Dallas Zoo is on a mission to restore vital habitats for wildlife and we need your help.

 Join them from 8:30 am – 11:30 am for their monthly habitat restoration project and make a difference for wildlife.

 This will take place every third Saturday and Sunday of the month.
 The meeting location may vary.
 The events can be anything from creek clean-ups, micro-litter canvasing, tree planting, milkweed and nectar plantings for pollination, etc.

 Their goal is to restore animal habitats in our urban landscape.
 If you are interested, you can contact them!

 The annual Friends of the Library Book Sale happens every summer.
 Proceeds go to the five Plano Public Library locations and are used for programs and special items.
 Anyone can host their own used book drive and drop off donations to a Plano Library.

 Used children’s books are great as many families shop the annual book sale looking for low-cost ways to keep their shelves full of great books!